cstrnt/docs/Autocomplete/generators.md

 })
 ```

+**When would you want to use Trigger?**

+When you use `cd` in Fig, we set a trigger for `/`.

+Every time a `/` is encountered, Fig will run the generator again to find the new folders under the new working directory.

 # Filter Term

-A function to determine what part of a string the user is currently typgin we should use to filter our suggestions.
+A function to determine what part of the string the user is currently typing we should use to filter our suggestions.

-The default is the same string
+The default is the full string containing the user's input.

 ```jsx
 filterTerm: (currentString: string): string => {